graphile/pg-sql2/README.md

 sql.query`select * from foo ${sql.join(arrayOfSqlInnerJoins, " ")}`;
 // select * from foo inner join bar on (bar.foo_id = foo.id) inner join baz on (baz.bar_id = bar.id)
 ```

+### DANGEROUS: `sql.raw(val)`

+**DO NOT USE THIS.** This is an escape hatch, and it should not be necessary, there
+is almost always a better way.
+Directly injects the value provided into the generated
+SQL statement as raw SQL with no escaping whatsoever.
+This opens your SQL statement
+up to SQL injection attacks if you use it with untrusted data. **DO NOT USE THIS.**

 ### `sql.compile(query)`